 The Dalai Lama has always inspired me with his universal Buddhist teachings, love of others, interfaith efforts, and promotion of world peace.
 Most humbling is that he always refers to himself as “a simple Buddhist monk”.
 No ego at work there!

 How about that for a quote?
-Sometimes, the Dali Lama doesn’t even respond and that kind of response is firmly rooted in Buddhism.
-Throughout the Buddha’s life he sometimes gave no answer to some questions that had no bearing on the Dharma (teachings), orin order to resolve quarreling between two groups.
+Sometimes the Dali Lama does not even respond, and that kind of response is firmly rooted in Buddhism.
+Throughout the Buddha’s life he sometimes gave no answer to some questions that had no bearing on the Dharma (teachings), or in order to resolve quarreling between two groups.
 This was later known as his “Noble silence”.
 His silence had power, and you can use that silence also in certain situations.
 When we experience silence in our daily lives during a conversation, we have this uncontrolled want to fill that ‘void’ with talk even when it does nothing to help.
 By using silence when there is no best answer, you allow them (and you) to have the mind ‘slow down’ and either discover the question has no real answer, or it can help them find the correct and peaceful solution.

 - “Human happiness and human satisfaction must ultimately come from within oneself.
 It is wrong to expect some final satisfaction to come from money or from a computer.”